 When to prune trees, shrubs and other plants

-Mama said you can prune shrubs in March and April, but you shouldn’t prune trees past March.
+Mama said you can prune most shrubs in March and April, but you shouldn’t prune trees much past March as they start to set buds and leaves.
+However, it is OK to trim back dead material, overlapping or overloaded branches.

-“Remember not to prune more than 25% of a tree or shrub, and don’t prune early bloomers, such as lilacs or forsythias, as you’ll prune off the blooms.
+“Remember not to prune more than 25% of a tree or shrub, and don’t prune early bloomers, such as lilacs or forsythias in the spring, as you’ll prune off the blooms and lose your flowers.
 You’ll do those in summer after they have finished flowering,” she said.

-You can cut down ornamental grasses as early as March but wait until April to prune rose bushes.
+You can cut down ornamental grasses as early as March, but wait until around April — when they start to green out — to prune rose bushes.

 Start preparing for your garden crops

 Nothing is stopping you from gathering seeds in the winter months.
-In fact, you may have more variety as the shelves haven’t been picked through yet, Mama said.
+In fact, you may have more variety as the shelves haven’t been picked through yet.
 Decide which crops you will start inside (if you plan to do that) or what you might plant from seed in the garden.

 What works for planting inside vs. outside

 You can start early-season crops (cold- and cool-season vegetables) outside, like peas, lettuce, and kale.
-Warm-season crops like tomatoes or peppers can be started inside in late March or early April and transplanted to your vegetable garden in mid-to-late May, pending weather.
+Warm-season crops like tomatoes or peppers can be started indoors in late March or early April and transplanted to your vegetable garden in mid-to-late May, depending on the weather.

-If you plan to sow your seeds directly into the ground, you must ensure that ground temperatures are warm enough to get results.
+If you plan to sow your seeds directly into the ground, you must ensure the ground is warm enough to produce results.
 Each crop requires a different soil temperature.
 You can check using a meat or soil thermometer.
-Cool-season crops can usually be put into soil in late April, but confirm ground temperatures before planting.
-This chart helps you determine what ground temperatures should be before planting.
+Cool-season crops can usually be planted in late April, but confirm ground temperatures before planting.
+This chart helps you determine the ground temperatures you should aim for before planting.

 Other tips from Mama when planning your vegetable garden

 - Pay attention to what doesn’t like to be transplanted, for example, squash.
-You’ll want to put those seeds directly into the ground when soil temperatures are at least 60 degrees Fahrenheit.
+You’ll want to put those seeds directly into the ground when soil temperatures are at least 60°F.

 - Indoor growing needs a nice, sunny window or grow lights.